Error-Mitigated Hamiltonian Simulation: Complexity Analysis and Optimization for Near-Term and Early-Fault-Tolerant Quantum Computers: Error-mitigated Hamiltonian simulation with the space-time noise inversion method

 In this segmented implementation, the sampling cost required to characterize the error probability $q_{\rm ST}$ scales as

 while the number of circuit executions required for the error-mitigated computation scales as

-At first glance, \cref{eq:M_sni_segment} may appear to differ from the PEC overhead scaling in \cref{eq:PEC-overhead}.
+\Cref{eq:M_sni_segment} may appear to differ from the PEC overhead scaling in \cref{eq:PEC-overhead}.
 However, the following inequality shows that it can be written in a closely related form:

-We detail the derivation of bound in~\cref{app:sni_segment_scaling}.
+We detail the derivation of this bound in~\cref{app:sni_segment_scaling}.
 If we choose the number of segments $s$ so that $1 - 2qd/s = c$ for a positive constant $c$, the upper bound becomes $M = O\!\left(\epsilon^{-2} \exp(4qd / c)\right)$.
 Because this has the same functional form as \cref{eq:epsilon_d_m}, the optimization of the layer count $d$ follows the same argument that leads to \cref{eq:M_trotter}, with $L\gamma'$ replaced by $2q/c \le 2L\gamma/c$.
-Furthermore, if we choose $s = 4 q d$, corresponding to $c = 1/2$, the scalings are roughly
+Furthermore, if we choose $s = 4 q d$, corresponding to $c = 1/2$, the scalings are, up to constant factors,